debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/README.md

 The only officially supported OS for building and running is currently **Debian 10 (Buster)**!
 It may work on recent version of Ubuntu and derived systems, but it's not tested.
 Contributions (trying it and reportin) welcome!
-This part is relevant only if you want to develop the repository or verify it on your own.
+This part is relevant only if you want to develop the repository or build it on your own.
-Only needed first time:
+Only needed the first time:

 ```
 sudo apt-get install cargo npm ruby-mustache